Gainsight NXT in Salesforce CRM

 To sync Gainsight Tasks:

-- Navigate to Administration > Task > Task field mapping.
+- Navigate to Administration > Task > Task field mapping configuration.

 - Select either Auto Sync or Bi-directional Sync checkboxes.
 This enables the tasks to sync automatically to Salesforce and also makes these tasks available in both locations.